North Queensland Natural Disasters Mitigation Program

 Funding through the program is available to 33 councils and one town authority in high risk, cyclone-prone coastal areas with population centres within 50 kilometres of the coastline, from Bundaberg north to the Northern Territory border.

-Communities in North and Far North Queensland are impacted by natural disasters every year and the program provides an opportunity to reduce those impacts and create more disaster resilient communities.
+Communities in North and Far North Queensland are affected by natural disasters every year and the program provides an opportunity to reduce those impacts and create more disaster resilient communities.

 Examples of eligible projects include initiatives to encourage residents to make their homes more resilient; studies to better understand a community’s disaster risk; new or upgraded drainage systems, storm water detention, levees and culverts; and planning and design of infrastructure and non-infrastructure projects to help reduce the impact of future natural disasters.

-Eligible councils have until 18 February 2022 to submit their expressions of interest, with shortlisted applicants to be invited to submit a more detailed application.
+Eligible councils had until 21 February 2022 to submit their expressions of interest, with shortlisted applicants to be invited to submit a more detailed application.

 The NQNDMP’s objective is to deliver projects that aim to reduce disaster risk and therefore may assist in reducing the cost or growth of insurance costs for residents, businesses or the community, for example by: